What Is Penetration Testing? Process, Types, and Modern Approaches (2026 Guide)

 Can we safely use AI-assisted tools for internal penetration testing?

 AI can speed up reconnaissance and triage, but it still needs human oversight for scoping decisions, exploit use, and interpreting business impact.
-Treat AI as an assistant to qualified testers, not as a one-click replacement for their expertise.
+A key consideration here is deterministic vs. non-deterministic testing.
+The traditional tools produce consistent, repeatable results, while AI-driven approaches can be non-deterministic, meaning outputs may vary between runs.

 -